Note: For the latest version of this blog post, please see https://iclr-blogposts.github.io/2026/blog/2026/diffusion-architecture-evolution/

 This framework has demonstrated remarkable success across diverse domains including image generation, audio synthesis, video generation, and even applications in natural language processing and molecular design.
 The generality of the diffusion framework makes it particularly attractive for complex generative tasks.

-For readers seeking a comprehensive introduction to diffusion model fundamentals, we recommend Yang Song’s excellent exposition on score-based generative modeling
+For readers seeking a comprehensive introduction to diffusion model fundamentals, we recommend Yang Song’s excellent exposition on score-based generative modeling [4] and Lilian Weng’s detailed overview of diffusion models [3].

 Interactive Timeline